HackYourFuture/databases/Week2/LESSONPLAN.md

 with the await() method.

 #### Example(s)

 Demonstrate with four programs at [this repository](https://github.com/unmeshvrije/database_examples) how

 1. Program `1-db-naive.js` fails because the connection is closed prematurely.
 2. Program `2-db-callback.js` solves the problem but looks ugly because of the callback-hell.
 3. Program `3-db-promise.js` uses the promise chaining to make it better. about building those promises
 4. Program `4-db-await.js` uses promisify() and await() to make it the best.

 #### Exercise

 The program called `async-create-insert.js` can be found in `Week2` folder.
 Add a select query to that program using await and promisify.

 #### Essence

 > async keyword : to create asynchronous function and ensure they return promise without having to worry

 > await : to call a function returning promise without having to call .then() over that promise

 > promisify() : to convert a callback based function to a promise based one.

-### 1. Key (Constraints)
+### 1. Identifiers (Primary key, Foreign key, Composite key)

 #### Explanation

 1. A column can be declared as the UNIQUE column.
 Such a column has UNIQUE values.
    It can also have NULL values.
 Thus, two rows can have same NULL value in the column that is declared as UNIQUE (In other words, this is a UNIQUE CONSTRAINT on that column).
 2. A column can be declared as the PRIMARY KEY column.
 Such a column has UNIQUE values too.
    They cannot be NULL values.
 Thus two rows can NEVER have same values in the column that is declared as PRIMARY KEY (In other words, this is a PRIMARY KEY CONSTRAINT on that column).

 > There are more constraints in MySQL.
 Read more about them [here](https://www.w3resource.com//creating-table-advance/constraint.php).

 #### Example

 Consider the following commands (# represents comments).

 ```sql
 # create table with two columns. one with primary key and one with unique key constraint
 CREATE TABLE pri_uniq_demo(id_pr int PRIMARY KEY, id_un int UNIQUE);